Zeulni/wellbeing-audio-analysis/README.md

     - 3 line charts for visualization of the feature values contained in the csv file
     - 3 features are plotted per chart (i.e., 9 time series in total)
 4. Output of Well-Being Prediction:
-    - 1 csv for the PERMA classification results (low/high well-being)
+    - 1 csv file for the PERMA classification results (low/high well-being)
-    - 1 csv for the PERMA regression results (continuous well-being scores either between 0-1 or 1-7)
+    - 1 csv file for the PERMA regression results (continuous well-being scores either between 0-1 or 1-7)
     - 1 plot to visualize the regression results (also saved as “perma_spider_charts.png”)